Warren Township High School

-Warren Township High School (WTHS), or Warren, is a public four-year high school located in Gurnee, a northern suburb of Chicago, in Lake County, in Illinois.
-Because of size of the student body, the school is split across two campuses: the O'Plaine Road Campus for freshmen and sophomores, and the Almond Road Campus for juniors and seniors.
-It is part of Warren Township High School District 121.
+Warren Township High School (WTHS), or Warren, is a public four-year high school located in Warren Township, Lake County, Illinois.
+Because of the size of the student body, the school is split across two campuses: the O'Plaine Road Campus in Gurnee for freshmen and sophomores, and the Almond Road Campus in Gages Lake for juniors and seniors.
+Both campuses are located about 4.5 mi apart, and have Gurnee postal addresses.

+Warren(Almond and O'plane Road Campus) is the sole school of Warren Township High School District 121.
+The district headquarters is in the Almond Road campus.

 History

-Since its formation in 1917, Warren Township High School District 121 has grown and evolved with its residents.
-From a one-story building on O'Plaine Road to two campuses located about 4.5 miles apart, Warren has seen graduating initial classes of about 25 students in the beginning to more than 1000 today.
+Warren Township High School District 121 was formed in 1917.
+Its initial facility was a one-story building on O'Plaine Road.
+Warren has seen graduating initial classes of about 25 students in the beginning to more than 1000 today.
 There are more than 4,500 students divided between two campuses, representing one comprehensive high school program for more than 61,000 residents from Gurnee, Beach Park, Gages Lake, Grandwood Park, Grayslake, Lindenhurst, Old Mill Creek, Park City, Third Lake, Wadsworth, Waukegan, Wildwood and Lake Villa.

 The first high school was erected in 1917.
 The one-floor school first opened in the fall of 1918 with 57 pupils in attendance.
 Between the years 1920 and 1924, a Vocational Agriculture Building and Farm Shop (separate from the school) were constructed.
 In 1926, a second floor and gymnasium were added to the 1917 structure.
 Additions to this structure were also made in 1951, 1956, 1960, 1968, and 1974.

 On December 20, 1984, the high school building was destroyed by a fire.
 All students and staff moved to the Lake Forest West Campus where Warren Township High School existed from January 1985 to June 1987.
 Students and staff returned to Gurnee in August 1987 after the high school was rebuilt on the same site.

 With enrollment continuing to increase, a second campus for Warren Township High School opened in 1997 for juniors and seniors.
 Called the Almond Campus, it is dependent on the O'Plaine Campus for amenities such as the football field, indoor pool and auditorium.